prasannax1/starships/README.md

 ##### Description

 The C Class is closest to the original pre-dominion design of the Atlas.
-The notable feature of having an extremely large primary hull and large hangars for intermediate class vessels are still visible on this class.
+The notable feature of having an extremely large primary hull and large hangars are still visible on this class.

+The C class is ny itself comparable to the *Galaxy* class in size, form and function.

 ![Ship scale](images/scale/scale-labs.png)

 ##### Structure

-The main hull of the C class is a flat disk with the rear extended into a rectangular edge.
-The fore part of the saucer contains sensors, labs, living areas etc., while the aft section is dominated by four large hangars which can hold intermediate vessels.
+The main hull of the C class is a conventional saucer containing sensors, labs, living areas etc., and a large hangar just like in the Galaxy class.
+The secondary hull also has a hangar big enough to hold intermediate class vehicles.

 A class 1 habitats forms the command section of this vessel, which can also detach to form an independent explorer ship.